Gnosticism: Cosmology

 The Syrian–Egyptian traditions postulate a remote, supreme Godhead, the Monad.
 From this highest divinity emanate lower divine beings, known as Aeons.
-The Demiurge, one of those Aeons, creates the physical world.
-Divine elements "fall" into the material realm, and are locked within human beings.
-This divine element returns to the divine realm when Gnosis, esoteric or intuitive knowledge of the divine element within, is obtained.
+The Demiurge arises among the Aeons and creates the physical world.
+Divine elements "fall" into the material realm, and are latent in human beings.
+Redemption from the fall occurs when the humans obtain Gnosis, esoteric or intuitive knowledge of the divine.

 Dualism and monism

-Gnostic systems postulate a dualism between God and the world, varying from the "radical dualist" systems of Manichaeism to the "mitigated dualism" of classic gnostic movements.
+Gnostic systems postulate a dualism between God and the world, varying from the "radical dualist" systems of Manichaeism to the "mitigated dualism" of classic Gnostic movements.
 Radical dualism, or absolute dualism, posits two co-equal divine forces, while in mitigated dualism one of the two principles is in some way inferior to the other.
 In qualified monism the second entity may be divine or semi-divine.
 Valentinian Gnosticism is a form of monism, expressed in terms previously used in a dualistic manner.

 Moral and ritual practice

 Gnostics tended toward asceticism, especially in their sexual and dietary practice.
-In other areas of morality, Gnostics were less rigorously ascetic, and took a more moderate approach to correct behaviour.
-In normative early Christianity, the Church administered and prescribed the correct behaviour for Christians, while in Gnosticism it was the internalised motivation that was important.
-Ritualistic behaviour was not important unless it was based on a personal, internal motivation.
-Ptolemy's Epistle to Flora describes a general asceticism, based on the moral inclination of the individual.
+In other areas of morality, Gnostics were less rigorously ascetic, and took a more moderate approach to correct behavior.
+In normative early Christianity, the Church administered and prescribed the correct behavior for Christians, while in Gnosticism it was the internalized motivation which was important.
+Ptolemy's Epistle to Flora described limited fasting, but maintained that true "spiritual" fasting would be to refrain from everything bad.
+For example, ritualistic behavior was not seen to possess as much importance as other practice, unless it was based on a personal, internal motivation.

+Female representation

+The role women played in Gnosticism is still being explored.
+The very few women in most Gnostic literature are portrayed as chaotic, disobedient, and enigmatic.
+However, the Nag Hammadi texts place women in roles of leadership and heroism.